Origami

 Figure 7.
 All variants from two worksheets in folded and glued form

-Water bomb or stent
+Water Bomb or Stent

 Figure 8.
 Model of a stent based on the water bomb pattern